vkawasth/Leaker/README.md

 This method does not flow messages as messages based embedding identification can only detect local similarities or local links, so there are no NN to train with a loss function to detect large functional structures.

 Here I flow Shannon Entropy (-plogp) where channels lengths and cross section areas are considered into ease of flow considerations in BV brackets.
 Jacobians = 0, is a singularity identifier.
 I flow entropy via these points without allowing them to degrade to 0 (issue of vanishing gradients).

+See 1stOrder.txt to see how just Gerstenhaber Algebra does (linear), and compare it to BV 2nd order algebra to see how well flows (blood carrying oxygen indicating activity), helps in identifying regions of maximum contribution.
+Only 30 samples were used to train forward pass using 1% top entropy contributors.
+I then used regional Lasso to predict nodes; given outcome ("epilepsey", "anxiety" etc..) computing loss as mismatch between prediction set and 1% highest entropy set.
+I achieved 90+% accuracy.

+The exceptionally high R 2 value (0.9187) achieved by the optimized Lasso model confirms that the statistical blowdown recovery was highly successful.
+This indicates that the recovered, sparse graph structure is an excellent proxy for the original, complex connectivity required for the prediction task, accurately preserving the critical pathways while eliminating extraneous noise.

+This shows 1% data can teach model, 90% of its learning (prior nodes responsible for triggering given outcome such as "anxiety").